survoai/humalect-docs/docs/06-Clusters/create-an-Azure-cluster.md

 **Step 5:** Select the `Number of Nodes` by clicking on the (+) and/or (-) button or by manually entering a value.

-**Step 6:** Select a suitable Virtual Machine for nodes of your cluster, for `Azure` below are few available options:
+**Step 6:** Select a suitable Virtual Machine for nodes of your cluster, for `Azure` below are a few available options:
 - Azure Av2-series
 - Fsv2-series
 - Dv2-series